Friends, relatives pack church for Tina Tintor funeral

 “It stuck with me all week,” Kendzior said, adding, “I didn’t know what to do.
 I wanted to donate.
 I wanted to send condolences.
 I wanted to send flowers.
 Nothing seemed right.
 And I remembered when I’ve lost loved ones it was important to me when people showed up.”

-Kendzior described the service as traditional — held in a small area with chanting and prayers.
+Through an attorney, the family released a statement last week that read: “Tina’s tragic loss has devastated her family beyond a grief they could ever comprehend.
+Family was everything to Tina, and she was the light of her parents’ life.”

-Tintor and her dog, Max, were killed Nov.
-2 after Ruggs’ Chevrolet Corvette Stingray struck her Toyota RAV4 near Rainbow Boulevard and Spring Valley Parkway, Las Vegas police said.
+Tintor and Max were killed after Ruggs’ Chevrolet Corvette Stingray struck her Toyota RAV4 near Rainbow Boulevard and Spring Valley Parkway, Las Vegas police said.

-Ruggs, 22, faces charges of DUI and reckless driving resulting in death, as well as a gun charge.
+Ruggs, 22, was charged with DUI and reckless driving resulting in death, as well as a gun charge.
 The Raiders released him from the team after the crash.

+Authorities said Ruggs was driving his car at a speed of 156 mph moments before the crash, and that his blood alcohol level was measured at 0.16 percent, twice the legal limit for drivers in Nevada.

 At a vigil Friday in Tintor’s honor, friends said she dreamed of being a computer programmer.
 Tintor worked for Target for about two years before recently taking a job with an insurance company.

-“My deepest condolences to Tina & Max’s family, in the states & overseas,” Kat Gusseva wrote in response to the obituary.
+“My deepest condolences to Tina & Max’s family, in the states & overseas,” Kat Gusseva wrote.
 “Like many others, I have been overwhelmed with grief upon reading the tragic news & the series of events that took place that awful day.
 The story hit close to home.
 It is simply a senseless occurrence.”

 La Martini Sterling wrote: “I am so hurt about what happened to you.”